What you should know

 Contributing factual, evidence-based, player-driven accountable analysis and decisions, while engaging in transparent discussions about the future shape of the professional football industry.

-To drive player-centred policy development to protect and safeguard the rights and interests of the professionals at the heart of the game
+To drive player-centred policy development to protect and safeguard the rights and interests of players at the heart of the game

 2021 FIFPRO Player Workload Monitoring-Annual Women's Report